 Don’t be worried if you’re not such an adrenaline junkie – there must always be someone on hand to hold coats, bags and valuables!

-Take a trip to London
+Take a trip to London this summer

 An Easter trip to London will give you tonnes to do.
 Along with museums and major attractions like Madame Tussaud’s and The London Eye there are some fabulous shows to see in the West End.